victormburu/Projects_in_powerBI/README.md

-Here’s a general `README.md` you can use for your **PowerBI-Projects** GitHub repo that includes multiple projects:

----

 ### 📊 Power BI Projects Collection

 Welcome to the **Power BI Projects** repository!
 This repo contains multiple hands-on Power BI dashboards and analyses designed to demonstrate practical business intelligence (BI) skills using real-world scenarios.